 10. Nappies on special

 And I mean the good nappies, the top shelf gear.
 (I think we all know which ones I mean.)
-I want those on special in GIANT BOXES for all of the mothers in 2017.
+I want those on special in GIANT BOXES for all of the mothers of the world.

 11. Ingenious storage solutions for the ‘not-quite-big-enough-for-all-of-us’ home